jameslkingsley/overlay-map/README.md

 ## 🧪 Performance: `Overlay<T>` vs `Option<(T, Option<T>)>`

 These benchmarks measure the performance of the `push` operation in both the `Overlay<T>` and a conventional tuple-based implementation.
+Recorded on a MacBook Air M4.

 ### 📊 Overlay Implementation